-When your breastfeeding journey is over, find out how to dry up your supply without the pain of clogged ducts!
+When your breastfeeding journey is over, find out how to dry up your milk supply fast!

 I know a lot of breastfeeding advocates will say otherwise or mention how their baby self weaned, but some of us don’t have an option to continue!